Viibrant/Viibrant/README.md

 Primary interest is Machine Learning, particularly Deep Learning.
 Would like to do more research projects.

-ALways open to working on stuff together, just message me :)
+ALways open to working on stuff together, just message me :) @viibrant on Discord